Dale Kooyenga: U.S. Army

 In 2005, Kooyenga and his two brothers joined the United States Army, a decision they made as a result of the terrorist attacks of September 11, 2001.
-He attended the United States Army's basic training, Officer Candidate School and the Military Intelligence Officer Course.
+He attended the United States Army's basic training, the Officer Candidate School and the Military Intelligence Officer Course.

-After completing the year-long Army training Kooyenga returned to his career in public accounting.
+After completing the year-long Army training, Kooyenga returned to his career in public accounting.
 Kooyenga was deployed to active duty in Iraq from January 2008 to November 2008.
-Although trained as a Military Intelligence Officer, Kooyenga was assigned as the 4th Infantry Division's Officer in Charge of Economic Development in Baghdad.
+Although trained as a Military Intelligence Officer, Kooyenga was assigned as the 4th Infantry Division's Officer in Charge of Economic Development in Baghdad, Iraq.
 Kooyenga was awarded the Bronze Star for his service.
 His experience in Iraq overseeing the construction of roads and bridges, as well as the death of a friend at the hands of a suicide bomber, inspired his interest in politics.

-Kooyenga still serves in the U.S. Army Reserve and in June 2022 was selected for the rank of lieutenant colonel.
+Kooyenga still serves in the U.S. Army Reserve and, in June 2022, was selected for the rank of lieutenant colonel.